PaulBarrionuevo11/Bilbo-Explorer/README.md

 # Bilbo explorer
-Bilbo is an innovative, curious bi-rotor drone designed to explore the aerial spaces of any planet, embracing adventure as it learns and grows.
+Bilbo is an innovative, curious quadcopter designed to explore the aerial spaces of mars, embracing adventure as it learns and grows.

 ## Table of Contents
 - [Introduction](#introduction)